-The PhD in Nursing is a part-time blended program composed of in-person and distance learning components.
-Three years of coursework, delivered online during Fall/Spring/Summer, followed by a qualifying examination.
-Students then complete the research and dissertation phase, culminating in a written and oral dissertation defense.
+The Ph.D. in Nursing offers both part-time and full-time options, composed of in-person and online learning components.
+Currently, three years of coursework is delivered online during fall and spring semesters, and summer courses are offered in a seminar-style, face-to-face format.
+Once students defend a dissertation proposal, they advance to become doctoral candidates.
+Students then complete the research and dissertation phase, which culminates in a written and oral dissertation defense

-The purpose of the PhD program is to prepare nurse scholars/scientists for roles in research, teaching and service, while preparing graduates who will contribute to the body of nursing knowledge, educate the next generation and assume collaborative leadership roles in shaping health policy, improving health and reducing disparity.
+The purpose of the Ph.D. program is to educate nurse scholar-scientists for research-intensive roles.
+The program prepares graduates who are well prepared to contribute to the body of nursing knowledge; educate the next generation; and assume collaborative leadership roles.
 These objectives are achieved through upholding the following expectations of WVU School of Nursing scholars:

 - Rigorously test, generate, and extend knowledge to inform nursing science, practice, and policy.